fotor-2025042422352

-The 2022 Miami Grand Prix (officially known as the Formula 1 Crypto.com Miami Grand Prix 2022) is a Formula One motor race held on May 8, 2022, at the Miami International Autodrome in Miami Gardens, Florida.
+Officially known as the Formula 1 Crypto.com Miami Grand Prix 2022, this Formula One motor race is held on May 8, 2022, at the Miami International Autodrome in Miami Gardens, Florida.
 It is the first edition of the Miami Grand Prix and the fifth round of the 2022 Formula One World Championship.
-Charles Leclerc is the Drivers' Championship leader after the fourth round, the Emilia Romagna Grand Prix, with 86 points, 27 ahead of Max Verstappen in second, with Sergio Pérez in third, five points behind Verstappen.
+Charles Leclerc leads the Drivers' Championship after the fourth round -the Emilia Romagna Grand Prix- with 86 points, 27 ahead of Max Verstappen in second place, followed by Sergio Pérez in third, five points behind Verstappen.
 In the Constructors' Championship, Ferrari leads Red Bull Racing by 11 points and Mercedes by 47.
-The circuit used for this new Grand Prix is the Miami International Autodrome, a non-permanent street circuit located within the grounds of the Hard Rock Stadium.
-It does not use public roads but instead utilizes both existing and newly constructed paved paths.
-The circuit receives first-grade homologation from the FIA, which is the necessary license to host a Formula 1 Grand Prix.
-The circuit, which runs in a counter-clockwise direction, has a length of 5,412 meters and features 19 corners—7 to the right and 12 to the left.
+The circuit is a non-permanent street circuit located within the grounds of the Hard Rock Stadium.
+It does not use public roads but employs both existing and newly constructed paved routes.
+The circuit receives Grade 1 homologation from the FIA, the license required to host a Formula 1 Grand Prix.
+The circuit runs in a counter-clockwise direction and has a length of 5,412 meters, and features 19 corners—seven to the right and twelve to the left.
 The average speed on the circuit is 223 km/h, with a top speed of 320 km/h.
-The speed limit in the pit lane is set at 80 km/h, as is standard at most circuits.
+The pit-lane speed limit is set at 80 km/h, which is standard at most circuits.
 The track width varies between 10 meters and a maximum of 15.4 meters.
 The circuit includes three straights, the longest of which is 1.28 km.
 The estimated lap time is 1 minute and 28 seconds in qualifying and 1 minute and 35 seconds during the race, with 58% of the lap spent accelerating.
-The first sector is positioned 110 meters after turn 8, while the second sector is 70 meters after turn 16.
-The speed trap, where the maximum speed is recorded, is located 150 meters before turn 17.
-Initially, the first sector was set 122 meters after turn 8, the second sector 101 meters after turn 16, and the speed trap 200 meters before turn 17.
+The first timing sector is positioned 110 meters after Turn 8, while the second sector is 70 meters after Turn 16.
+The speed trap, where the maximum speed is recorded, is located 150 meters before Turn 17.
+Initially, the first sector had been set 122 meters after Turn 8, the second sector 101 meters after Turn 16, and the speed trap 200 meters before Turn 17.
 The total race distance is 57 laps, covering 308.326 km.
-For the first time in Formula 1 history, the Grand Prix is hosted by a community that is predominantly African-American.
-Ahead of the race, the organizers announce that the circuit is 95% ready.
-Since the announcement of the race during the 2021 season, 275.000 people have pre-registered to purchase tickets.
+For the first time in Formula 1 history, a Grand Prix is hosted by a community that is predominantly African-American.
+Ahead of the race, the organizers announce that the circuit is 95% complete.
+Since the race is announced during the 2021 season, 275.000 people have pre-registered to purchase tickets.
 Before the 2021 British Grand Prix, the event's inaugural edition receives approval from the courts after a lawsuit seeking its cancellation on grounds of discrimination is dismissed.
 Local residents near the venue, who believed that hosting the race on land surrounding the Hard Rock Stadium would amount to racial discrimination, had filed the suit.
-As for Mercedes, Toto Wolff says that the team did improvements after the difficult weekend at Imola, so they found several directions for improving the car:
+As for Mercedes, Toto Wolff states that the team had made improvements after the difficult weekend at Imola.
+They identified several directions for improving the car:

 "It was a very difficult weekend for us in Imola.
 George did a great job to finish P4 from an unpromising starting position but with Lewis, we didn't give him the tools or track position to show his true pace.
 Since we returned from Italy, we've learned as much from the weekend as we can and, in parallel, our learning has continued in the wind tunnel and simulations.
 We have found several directions for improving the car, and we will be conducting experiments in Miami to correlate those simulations, and hopefully confirm the development path for the coming races.
 Both drivers have been working in the simulator ahead of Miami and the factories have been busy producing updates for the next races.
 The saying' smooth seas do not make good sailors' comes to mind.
 This team has shown its resilience over many years and the difficult start to this season has lit a fire within every team member, determined to put it right.
 Miami is an exciting new challenge and a complete step into the unknown.
 The track looks demanding, with a real mix of low and high-speed corners, and it's set to be a spectacular showcase for the sport to our growing US fanbase.
 So, we're set for a fantastic event, and we can't wait to see how it all plays out".

 "The driving simulator is a key element in preparing for a race.
 The work starts several weeks before an event, looking at the previous year's race if possible.
-Then , a test driver undertakes several sessions to get an understanding of tire behavior , to predict car balance, to check the behavior of special components and lastly , to test different set-up options.
+Then, a test driver undertakes several sessions to get an understanding of tire behavior, to predict car balance, to check the behavior of special components and lastly, to test different set-up options.
 A few days before the event, the race drivers and their group of engineers tackle a session on the simulator to provide their input to the preparation and car set-up.
 With a new circuit like Miami, Charles and Carlos will also use the simulator to learn the track and to go through the various race weekend procedures".

 "Would usually be during the first free practice session on Friday as that's when you get the first set of data and driver comments about the track.
 This is when we can compare the simulator data to the actual data from the track.
-With a new venue such as Miami, it's also important to check actual track data, such as the nature of the kerbs and the presence or absence of elements that the simulator model did not foresee .
+With a new venue such as Miami, it's also important to check actual track data, such as the nature of the kerbs and the presence or absence of elements that the simulator model did not foresee.
 The correlation between how the car behaves on track and in the simulator is refined over the weekend, but having a good starting point is definitely essential so that the track engineers can focus on the details".

 "The fact it is a new circuit means that simulation is even more important.
-We expect the track to be quick, with some high speed corners in the first sector as well as some rather slow ones especially in sector three.
+We expect the track to be quick, with some high-speed corners in the first sector as well as some rather slow ones especially in sector three.
 There are some very long straights, with three DRS zones and good opportunities for overtaking.
-In terms of car balance, it is definitely a complex circuit and it will be important to find the right compromise to suit the various corner types and to run the car efficiently down the long straights .
+In terms of car balance, it is definitely a complex circuit and it will be important to find the right compromise to suit the various corner types and to run the car efficiently down the long straights.
 We have prepared for this event going through our usual procedures, being particularly careful as we are less certain than usual about the data we have.
-That means we are having to predict a wider than usual range of conditions and problems .
+That means we are having to predict a wider than usual range of conditions and problems.
 Charles and Carlos both spent a lot of time on the simulator to learn the track and to explore the car's possible limitations, while trying different set-up solutions to optimize car balance and lap time".

 "Obviously not the best way to start the weekend after a costly snap ended our Friday early.
 Still, I feel the car was competitive and I have confidence in our performance.
 It’s pointless to dwell on today, so we’ll put our full focus on tomorrow and the race.
 The extra work for the mechanics is the worst part, so I’ll definitely speak to them and the rest of the team.
 I look forward to tomorrow".

-"It was not a good day for us, we wanted to get out there and learn the track and get fully up to speed but things didn’t go to plan.
-We just had some hydraulic issues, as soon as I went out I couldn’t really steer and also my breaks were on fire, so there were a few problems.
+"It was not a good day for us; we wanted to get out there and learn the track and get fully up to speed but things didn’t go to plan.
+We just had some hydraulic issues, as soon as I went out, I couldn’t really steer and also my breaks were on fire, so there were a few problems.
 We don’t have a huge amount of information and data for my car which could prove difficult for qualifying and the race but we will do our best.
 Of course, I will try to catch up tomorrow, we will work very hard as a Team to overcome the issues and hopefully we will be in a good place come qualifying tomorrow".

-After the tyres change on the soft, Mercedes driver Russell took the best time with his upgraded W13 with a lap of 1'29"0, which was 0.106 seconds faster than FP1 leader Leclerc.
-After this two strong sessions of Mercedes driver George Russell defines this day as the most productive:
+After switching to soft tyres, Mercedes driver Russell sets the fastest time with his upgraded W13, recording a lap of 1'29"0, which is 0.106 seconds quicker than FP1 leader Leclerc.
+Following these two strong sessions,George Russell defines the day as the most productive:

 "We always knew that the warm conditions here in Miami would suit our car better - we've suffered with getting temperature in the tyres at previous races so that's a big factor here.
 The car is running well but it's only Friday, we're not getting carried away.
 It's probably been the most productive Friday we've had this season in terms of learning.
 We know that the porpoising will always be there but maybe it's working at a lower range compared to where we were previously.
 You generally have races that go in your favour and some that go against you - Imola obviously wasn't a strong circuit for us but from what we've seen so far, the car seems to work well around Miami.
 It's a unique circuit, I was a bit unsure how I would take to the slow-speed tight section underneath the bridge, it's a bit of a head-banger through there, but for the rest, they've done an amazing job - undulating in sections, with high-speed corners, I think it's great for the fans".